 The snow cover is varied.
-During the last snowfall period, 20 to 35 cm of new snow fell.
-This has been transported by strong NW to W winds to leeward places and into the forest belt, where its height reaches more than 50 cm.
+During the last snowfall period, 15 to 30 cm of new snow fell.
+This has been transported by strong NW to W winds to leeward places and into the forest belt, where its height reaches more than 40 cm.
 In places exposed to the wind, the surface of the snow is blown down to the old snow, possibly rocks and grass.
-Due to the very low temperatures, the new snow cannot bind with the old snow base and remains unstable.
-The old frozen snow is only found from about 1400 m above sea level (depending on orientation).
-The total snow depth remains below average, ranging from 20 to 50 cm.
+Old frozen snow is found only in kettles and troughs above 1400 m above sea level (depending on orientation).
+The total snow depth remains below average, ranging from 20 to 45 cm.
+FK persistent